 Dear esteemed colleagues,

-I am proud to invite you to join the 1st Radboud Aesthetic & Reconstructive Rounds on April 18th, 2015 in Nijmegen with the topic ‘Reanimation of the paralyzed face’.
+I am proud to invite you to join the 4th Radboud Aesthetic & Reconstructive Rounds on September 28th, 2017 in Nijmegen with the topic ‘Advances in head & neck reconstruction’.

-The concept of the Radboud Aesthetic & Reconstructive Rounds is to get hands-on training on selected topics in plastic surgery from national and international experts.
+The concept of the Radboud Aesthetic & Reconstructive Rounds is to get hands-on training and lectures on selected topics in plastic surgery from national and international experts.
 At the same time, an open and frank discussion among the attending colleagues about our own problem cases and failures is strongly encouraged.
 The content is suitable for residents, but also for experienced plastic surgeons who want to expand and refine their surgical armamentarium.

-It gives me great pleasure to welcome Professor Manfred Frey from Austria to our department.
-Professor Frey is a world known expert in the field of reconstructive surgery of the facial nerve with decades of experience including free muscle transplantation, especially in children.
-With the establishment of the facial lab at the General Hospital (AKH) of the Medical University of Vienna, he has pioneered performance in terms of objectivities and quality assurance of treatment success in facial nerve reconstruction.
-Professor Frey was head of the department from 1996-2013.
-He received the Theodor Billroth Prize from the Austrian Society for Surgery, where he was president in 2012.
-In 2013, he established the International Center for Facial Nerve Surgery in Vienna.
-He was secretary general of the European Society of Plastic Surgery (EURAPS) and is currently its president-elect.
-Numerous publications, lectures and books illustrate his unique expertise in the area of facial nerve reconstruction.
+It gives me great pleasure to welcome Prof Patrik Lassus from Helsinki, Finland, to our department.

+He is head of the department of Plastic Surgery of the Helsinki University Hospital.
+Since 2011 he has been the leader of the Finnish facial allotransplantation team and performed the first Finnish facial transplantation in 2016.

+Recent scientific activity includes studies on different techniques in head & neck reconstructive surgery and in facial allotransplantation.
+Numerous publications and lectures illustrate his unique expertise in the area of head and neck reconstruction.

-I look forward to welcoming you in Nijmegen to join an exciting hands-on training on facial nerve reconstruction and state-of-the-art lectures!
+I look forward to welcoming you in Nijmegen to join exciting state-of-the-art lectures!

 Kind regards,